Bears-R-Us/arkouda/training/SYMBOL_TABLE_ENTRY_CREATION.md

 <a id="parent"></a>
 ## Determining Parent Class

 Arkouda has two main parent classes for Symbol Table Entries, `GenSymEntry` and `CompositeSymEntry`.
 All Symbol Table entries inherit from `AbstractSymEntry`.
-This is extremely import for allowing generic handling during processing.
-For the purposes of this document, we will not be documenting addition of a Symbol Table Entry that inherits `AbstractSymEntry` because in all anticipated cases, leveraging `GenSymEntry` or `CompositeSymEntry` should suffice.
+This is extremely important for allowing generic handling during processing.
+We will not be documenting the process of adding a Symbol Table Entry that directly inherits from `AbstractSymEntry` because in all anticipated cases, leveraging `GenSymEntry` or `CompositeSymEntry` should suffice.

 <a id="parent-gen"></a>
 ### When to use `GenSymEntry`
-`GenSymEntry` objects all contain the properties list below:
+`GenSymEntry` objects all contain the properties listed below:

 - `dtype`: The data type the object contains.
 - `itemsize`: The size of an individual data point.
-- `size`: The number of elements in the object.
+- `size`: The number of data points in the object.
 - `ndim`: The number of dimensions in the object.
 - `shape`: Integer array of size `ndim` detailing the number of elements in each dimension.

-`GenSymEntry` is the basis of all server objects in Arkouda that represent one element.
+`GenSymEntry` is the parent class of all server objects in Arkouda that represent one object containing a single component.
 For example, the server side representation of a `pdarray`.
-When using `GenSymEntry` as the basis for these objects, all the properties are clearly defined by the single component that is being stored.
+When using `GenSymEntry` as the parent for these objects, all the properties are clearly defined its single component.

-These entries can also be used when an element consists of multiple components, but the components are necessary for understanding of a singular element.
+`GenSymEntry` can also be used when an element consists of multiple components, but the components are necessary for understanding a singular object.
 For example, `SegArraySymEntry` contains a `values` and a `segments` entry.
 Each of these are `pdarrays`, but `segments` is used to index into `values` and retrieve data.
-Here we have a very specific relation between the components which ensures that the properties of `GenSymEntry` make sense.
+Here we have a very specific relationship between the components which ensures that the properties of `GenSymEntry` make sense.

 Let's step through the `GenSymEntry` properties to get a sense of why objects like `SegArraySymEntry` inherit this class.

 - `dtype` refers to the data type of the `values` entry.
 All data points in `values` are required to be of that type. `segments` is always required to be an `int` array and is not considered data.
 - `itemsize` again refers only to the size of a single data point in values.
-Additionally, because `segments` is always guaranteed to be of type `int` we are still able to perform size computations in relation to `segments`.
+Additionally, because `segments` is always guaranteed to be of type `int`, we are still able to take `segments` into account when performning size computations.
 - `size` refers to the number of data points in the `values` entry.
 - `ndim` will store the number of segments because this is equivalent to our number of dimensions.
 - `shape` currently stores the shape of the segments entry.